Ayushaggarwal05/React-Learning/README.md

 {chunking , code spliting ,dynamic bundling ,lazy loading ,on demand loading ,dynamix import } same name differt words

 -> Install Tailwind css using the chrome website into the system.

+-> Higher Order Component:
+~~>> these are the component which takes a component and return a component which further returns a jsx.

+--> Interview question is on controlled and uncontrolled component( watch restaurantmenu is controlling restaurantcategory by props on opening and closing)